 svg package provides a light wrapper on some commonly used

 d3 to create paths, drag-nodes and equations.
 The goal is to make it easy to create simple interactive graphics, but not to provide all the functionality that you would expect from a charting library.
 For that we (will!) provide a wrapper to Vega, or you can help out by contributing other extensions that use the

 Everything is distributed under the permissive MIT License to make it easy for you to use these packages with your other projects!

-If you are interested in hearing more about iooxa, including our product, please sign up for our mailing list or follow us on twitter.
+If you are interested in hearing more about Curvenote, including our product, please sign up or add yourself to our mailing list or follow us on twitter.